fishcus/KAP-manual/en/model/segment_manage.en.md

   * **DESCBROKEN**: A cube with DESCBROKEN status means it is unavailable because its metadata is broken.

-    * Edit: You can edit a DESCBROKEN cube trying to recover it to normal status.
+    * Edit: You can edit a DESCBROKEN cube and try to recover it to normal status.
+If it don't have a segment, you can edit it directly, or you can delete all segments then edit it.

     * Delete: Delete the cube and any data it contains.

+    * Backup/Export: Backup or export a cube's metadata to local or a HDFS path.

 ### Segment Management